shubham-skr/sorting-visualizer/README.md

 <br/>

 ### Features :-
-1. Choices among 4 sorting algorithms to visualize
+1. Choice among 4 sorting algorithms to visualize
-2. You can create different new arrays
+2. You can create new array of different heights
 3. You can change the size of the array
 4. You can also change the speed of the animations